Skip to main content

 Culture Care Connection gathers additional reading from local and national sources on the topic of cultural competence.

-2010 Health Care Disparities Report for Minnesota Health Care Programs.
+2015 Health Equity of Care Report.
 This report presents data that explores the degree to which standards of quality care are achieved by health care providers caring for patients in Minnesota health care programs—patients who represent a population with lower socioeconomic status, as well as a disproportionate share of persons of color, American Indians, persons with disabilities, and elders compared with the overall population in Minnesota.
-MN Community Measurement (219-page PDF)
+This second-year report deepens understanding of health care disparities in Minnesota with the addition of two major features: four patient experience measures segmented by race and Hispanic ethnicity; and comparable medical group reporting of the five quality measures included in last year’s report.
+MN Community Measurement (119-page PDF)

-2011 National Healthcare Disparities Report.
+2014 National Healthcare Quality and Disparities Report.
 This report identifies gaps where some populations receive poor or worse care than others and tracks how these gaps are changing over time.
-Agency for Healthcare Research and Quality (256-page PDF)
+Agency for Healthcare Research and Quality (38-page PDF)